taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

 It is the next morning.
 Asoka sits on the edge of their bed in the infirmary, a thick, sturdy mattress in the style of Japanese futons, on a [tatami](https://en.wikipedia.org/wiki/Tatami)-style floor.
-Asoka's bare feet are on the tatami, knees bent under their folded arms, in which they rest their head.
+Asoka's bare feet are on the tatami, knees bent up under their folded arms, in which they rest their head.
 Iri tenderly combs Asoka's hair with its arms.

 Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
 Fili is also barefoot and without his face veil or jacket.